oroinc/documentation/bundles/extensions/StripeBundle/index.rst

 Configuration
 -------------

-.. hint:: The Stripe payment service is available since v5.0.3.
+.. hint:: The Stripe payment service is available starting from Orocommerce v5.0.4.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 To be able to use Stripe for payments, first configure an :ref:`integration in the back-office <user-guide--payment--payment-providers-stripe--overview>`